- 2Account privilege

 Function: Detect malware attack and remove malware from infected computer.

 - Windows Defender (Built-in software in Windows 10)

 Purpose: Check whether your PC is protected with up-to-date anti-malware security software.

-- Steps on how to keep Windows Defender definitions up-to-date.
+- Steps on how to Remove malware from your PC in Windows 10.